phn/pytpm/doc/reference_utils.rst

        timetag.
 This is not carried out by TPM.

        The coordinate system will be in given equinox or catalog equinox as required.
-The coodinates will not have proper motions applied to them, i.e., they remain in the epoch provided.
+The coordinates will not have proper motions applied to them, i.e., they remain in the epoch provided.
 So when converting to equinox-of-date, the epoch is not used at all.
 In fact epoch is used only for +- T05.